mraheem25/LinuxFundamentals/OverTheWire Bandit Game/Level 8 --> 9.md

 1. `ls`
    - Lists the contents of the current directory
 2. `sort data.txt | uniq -u`
-   - `sort` sorts the lines of a text file
+   - `sort` sorts the lines of a text file aplhabetically and numerically - listing adjacent lines consecutively
    - `uniq` filters **adjacent** matching lines from input and writes to the output `-u` only prints unique lines (lines that only appear once)
 2. Password - 4CKMh1JI91bUIZZPXDqGanal4xvAg0JM